-7.4.4.3.1 Heuristic 1: Readonly delta snapshots
+7.4.4.3.1 Heuristic 1: Read-only delta snapshots

-- 1) For a SUT which places snapshots in separate containers: - a) On the SUT, create two containers, each 15GB in size.
-The amount of actual physical storage that must be committed will vary by SUT, and should have been determined by the TEST SPONSOR in prior trials before an official run of the test. - b) Mount the first container on a host, via any chosen protocol. - c) Determine the amount of free space FSsot available on the SUT as seen by the storage admin. - d) Write the irreducible data set to the first container. - e) Perform a writeable delta snapshot of the first container and expose it through the second container, disabling any optional background copying mechanism.
-As an example, the snapshot of lun1 may be exposed as lun2. - f) Perform whatever steps are necessary to mount the second container as a file system.
-Open a small file on this filesystem, write a few characters to it and read some data from it, and close the file.
-Confirm that the file has been successfully written read with its new contents. - 2) For a SUT which places snapshots on the originating container: - a) On the SUT, create a container of 15GB in size.
-The amount of actual physical storage that must be committed will vary by SUT, and should have been determined by the TEST SPONSOR in prior trials before an official run of the test. - b) Mount the container on the host via any chosen protocol. - c) Determine the amount of free space FSsot available on the container as seen by the storage admin. - d) Write the irreducible data set to the container.
+- 1. For a SUT which places snapshots in separate containers: - a.
+On the SUT, create two containers, each 15GB in size.
+The amount of actual physical storage that must be committed will vary by SUT, and should have been determined by the TEST SPONSOR in prior trials before an official run of the test. - b.
+Mount the first container on a host, via any chosen protocol. - Determine the amount of free space FSsot available on the SUT as seen by the storage administrator. - d.
+Write the irreducible data set to the first container. - e.
+Perform a writeable delta snapshot of the first container and expose it through the second container, disabling any optional background copying mechanism.
+As an example, the snapshot of lun1 may be exposed as lun2. - f.
+Perform whatever steps are necessary to mount the second container as a file system.
+Open a small file on this file system, write a few characters to it and read some data from it, and close the file.
+Confirm that the file has been successfully written/read with its new contents.

-- e) Perform a read-only snapshot of the container, disabling any optional background copying mechanism. - f) Perform whatever steps are necessary to mount the container as a file system.
-Open a file on this filesystem, read some data from it, and close the file.
-Confirm that the file portion has been successfully read. - 3) Determine the amount of free space, FSeot, available on the container containing the snapshot, as seen by the storage admin.
-Calculate the space required for the snapshot (Icom = FSsot FSeot).
-If Icom is less than 2.5 GB and the small file was successfully written onto the read-only delta snapshot destination, then the SUT passes the test.
+- 2. For a SUT which places snapshots on the originating container: - a.
+On the SUT, create a container of 15GB in size.
+The amount of actual physical storage that must be committed will vary by SUT, and should have been determined by the TEST SPONSOR in prior trials before an official run of the test. - b.
+Mount the container on the host via any chosen protocol. - c.
+Determine the amount of free space FSsot available on the container as seen by the storage administrator. - d.
+Write the irreducible data set to the container. - e.
+Perform a read-only snapshot of the container, disabling any optional background copying mechanism. - f.
+Perform whatever steps are necessary to mount the container as a file system.
+Open a file on this file system, read some data from it, and close the file.
+Confirm that the file portion has been successfully read. - 3.
+Determine the amount of free space, $FS{eot}$ , available on the container containing the snapshot, as seen by the storage administrator.
+Calculate the space required for the snapshot ( $I{com} = FS{sot} FS{eot}$ ).
+If $I{com}$ is less than 2.5 GB and the small file was successfully written onto the read-only delta snapshot destination, then the SUT passes the test.